The Best of the Best: Here's the Shortlist for Construction Story of the Year

 Trying to pick these from so many amazing entries is the result of a very passionate Zoom debate among our panel of expert judges.
 There were tough calls to make and we went through several painful eliminations to arrive at the final shortlist of nominees.

 Now, we want to know what you think.
-Watch the short videos below and tell us who you think deserves to win.
+Watch the short videos below and tell us who you feel deserves to win.
 Comment, like, share, tweet and retweet, we’ll be watching very closely to see which entries resonate the most.

 The judges will then take your responses into account when they have their final meeting to (somehow) decide on the overall winner that we'll announce to the world on Wednesday 10 November.